Australia, amongst its most spectacular and interesting physical environment, has many venomous creatures on land and at sea.

 The whole blood clotting test (or time) is unreliable.
 In particular, it is often normal in patients with severe VICC.
 Assessment of suspected snakebite requires a laboratory that can do an INR.
 Patients should be transferred ASAP to a hospital that can do this test if it is not available within 2 hours by transporting the specimen.

-Marine envenomations are quite area specific as are most envenomations.
-Links to guidance on marine envenomations can be accessed from:
+Links to further information on marine envenomations can be accessed from:

 Smartphone App: Australian Bites & Stings: First Aid Guide to Australian Venomous Creatures

 This is an app produced by bioCSL – one of the world's few manufacturers of antivenoms – with the expert assistance of the Australian Venom Research Unit (AVRU).
 It available to download for free from either